pywr/pywr/docs/source/cookbook/dataframes.rst

         "column": "Flow"
     }

 If the index column of the dataframe is a timestamp the parameter will support automatic resampling, if required.
 For example, if the external data is on a daily timestep the model can still be run on a weekly timestep.
 In this case the data mean flow for the week is used.
+Only subsampling is currently supported (e.g. you can go from daily to monthly, but not monthly to daily).

 Constants
 ~~~~~~~~~